albanie/collaborative-experts/README.md

 2. A module that aims to combine these modalities into a fixed size representation that in a manner that is robust to noise.

 **Requirements:** The code assumes PyTorch 1.1 and Python 3.7 (other versions may work, but have not been tested).
+See the section on dependencies towards the end of this file for specific package requirements.

 ### Evaluating pretrained video embeddings